-Since healthy bone is preserved, patients who undergo a partial knee replacement may still be a candidate for total knee replacement later in life.
+The minimally invasive MAKO procedure can be an alternative to total knee replacement.
+Benefits of MAKOplasty include relief from pain and ability to walk soon after surgery.
+Since healthy bone is preserved, patients who undergo a partial knee replacement may still be candidates for total knee replacement later, if needed.